ro-double-b/RPFantasyDR_S9/open-items.md

 [x] mobile redirect site
 [x] logout disapears if you refersh homepage
 [x] remove fade up items????
+[x] change bootstrap based on various browser sizes [x] remove twitter from about me section

 ===> SUNDAY MUST
-[ ] restrict various characters in username and password [ ] check functionality of toot and boot eliminations [ ] change bootstrap based on various browser sizes
-[ ] queen pictures need to stay consistent when window is sized down [ ] toot boot buttons not centered
+[ ] check functionality of toot and boot eliminations [ ] queen pictures need to stay consistent when window is sized down [ ] toot boot buttons not centered
 [ ] make a page that can be displayed on mobile phone